cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 If you have any [processes](/processes) defined, they will be started and stopped.

 Read more about this in the [testing documentation](/tests).

+This allows you to run tests with all your tooling and processes running, extremely convenient for integration and functional tests.

 ### devenv-nixpkgs